huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Simmering
 - [ ] Steaming

-#### What famous chef co-authored “Mastering the Art of French Cooking”?
+#### What famous chef co-authored "Mastering the Art of French Cooking"?

 - [x] Julia Child
 - [ ] Gordon Ramsay
 - [ ] Jamie Oliver

-#### What Thanksgiving topping is served in a container called a “boat”?
+#### What Thanksgiving topping is served in a container called a "boat"?

 - [ ] Corn
 - [ ] Mashed Potatoes